brothman01/Rothman-Portfolio/readme.txt

 1. Download the plugin from the WordPress plugins repository
 2. Unzip the zip file and upload the folder to the wp-content/plugins/ directory
 3. Activate Rothman Portfolio through the "Plugins" menu in WordPress

+== How to Configure ==
+The shortcode is shown at the top of the portfolio item edit screen and can be copied into a shortcode block to display the portfolio.
+If you prefer using a block you can edit a page, add a new block and choose 'Portfolio Page' to render a beautiful grid displaying all of the available works.

 == Frequently Asked Questions ==